 It's all a matter of legal definition: For someone to acquire title to land through adverse possession, their use of the land must be "hostile," which essentially means "without permission."
 A lease or rental agreement, of course, constitutes documented permission by the owner to the possessor, and would thus defeat any future claim that the individual "owns" your land.
 Read more about this strategy in, Avoiding Adverse Possession Claims by Renting Portion of Your Property to Neighbor.

-While you should certainly work with an attorney to draft the lease appropriate for your situation, a sample lease with some of the key terms you should consider including is below:
+While you should certainly work with an attorney to draft the lease appropriate for your situation, a sample lease with some of the key terms to consider including is below.